 - The reconciliations required by paragraph 24(a) and (b) shall give sufficient detail to enable users to understand the material adjustments to the statement of financial position and statement of comprehensive income.
-If an entity presented a statement of cash flows under its previous GAAP, it shall also explain the material adjustments to the statement of cash flows. - If an entity becomes aware of errors made under previous GAAP, the reconciliations required by paragraph 24(a) and (b) shall distinguish the correction of those errors from changes in accounting policies. - 27 HKAS 8 does not deal with changes in accounting policies that occur when an entity first adopts HKFRSs.
-Therefore, HKAS 8's requirements for disclosures about changes in accounting policies do not apply in an entity's first HKFRS financial statements. - If an entity did not present financial statements for previous periods, its first HKFRS financial statements shall disclose that fact.
+If an entity presented a statement of cash flows under its previous GAAP, it shall also explain the material adjustments to the statement of cash flows. - If an entity becomes aware of errors made under previous GAAP, the reconciliations required by paragraph 24(a) and (b) shall distinguish the correction of those errors from changes in accounting policies. - 27 HKAS 8 does not deal with apply to the changes in accounting policies that occur when an entity first-makes when it adopts HKFRSs or to changes in those policies until after it presents its first HKFRS financial statements.
+Therefore, HKAS 8's requirements for disclosures about changes in accounting policies do not apply in an entity's first HKFRS financial statements. - 27A If during the period covered by its first HKFRS financial statements an entity changes its accounting policies or its use of the exemptions contained in this HKFRS, it shall explain the changes between its first HKFRS interim financial report and its first HKFRS financial statements, in accordance with paragraph 23, and it shall update the reconciliations required by paragraph 24(a) and (b). - If an entity did not present financial statements for previous periods, its first HKFRS financial statements shall disclose that fact.